godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **area_clear_shapes** **(** :ref:`RID<class_RID>` area **)**

-Removes all shapes from an area.
-It does not delete the shapes, so they can be reassigned later.
+Removes all shapes from the area.
+This does not delete the shapes themselves, so they can continue to be used elsewhere or added back later.

 .. rst-class:: classref-item-separator